Skip to main content

 • But then the cycle begins again as your heart rate and blood pressure spike.

-Tips for dealing with stress without smoking
+Tips for dealing with stress without smoking or vaping

 • Get physical Doing something active every day is good for your physical and mental health and you don’t have to bust a gut to get the benefits – even getting out and going for a walk is great for relieving tension and pushing through a craving.

 • Speak to someone Sometimes just venting with a friend is enough to make you feel less stressed, but you could also try talking to a doctor or a professional counsellor.
-Don’t forget Quitline counsellors are qualified counsellors who can provide you with more ways to deal with stress and anxiety.
+Remember, Quitline counsellors are qualified counsellors who can provide you with more ways to deal with stress and anxiety.

 Dealing with stress